apnadkarni/blt/doc/drawerset.rst

     be the top center point of the drawer.
 This option defaults to "c".

   **-animate** *boolean*
     Indicates to animate the movement of drawers.
-The **-delay** and **-steps** options determine how the animation is performed.
+The drawer's **-delay** and **-steps** options determine how the movement is performed.
 The default is "0".

   **-autoraise** *boolean*
     Indicates to automatically raise drawers when they are opened.
 The default is "0".

   **-background** *colorName*
     Specifies the default background of the widget including its drawers.